Einsteiniumeinsteinian/kantox-terraform/modules/irsas/README.md

 # IAM Module for EKS Service Accounts

 This Terraform module creates IAM roles and policies for Kubernetes service accounts using IAM Roles for Service Accounts (IRSA) and GitHub Actions OIDC integration.
 It provides secure, least-privilege access for applications running in EKS clusters and CI/CD workflows.
+This is application specific module.

 ## Features